-❖ Proceeds from Asset Sales for Infrastructure renewal (excluding S94 Co-Contribution Gap)
+Proceeds from Asset Sales for Infrastructure renewal and new assets

-It is estimated that proceeds from asset sales (excluding asset sales required to meet Council's co-contribution to S94 funded projects) will produce the following increases in Council revenue over the next 10 years (a total of \$107 million) as shown below.
+It is estimated that proceeds from asset sales will produce the following increases in Council revenue over the next 10 years (a total of \$122 million including S7.11 Co-contributions gap) as shown below.
 As highlighted above a significant part of these proceeds and other operational savings will be used to fund assets renewals.
 Council also intends to invest a proportion of these proceeds in a Property Development Reserve.
 The interest earned over the life of this plan from the Property Development Reserve will be diverted back into infrastructure assets renewal.